 The contributions for NASFUND come from employers and employees.
 Employers pay 8.4 percent of a worker’s income, and workers contribute 6 percent.

-Papua New Guinea Payroll Options
+Papua New Guinea Payroll Options for Companies

 You’ll have a few options for how to handle payroll management in Papua New Guinea.
 The various options require different levels of financial resources.
 Your choices include: